surf3s/EDM/readme.md

 pip install --upgrade edm-arch
 ```

+#### When it crashes.

+For me, this version works without crashing.
+But I know that other people using the program in different ways on different computers with different total stations will find bugs that crash the program.
+To help me fix these problems, I recommend the following.

+First, send me the output from the program.
+If you are running directly from Python, you will get an error messsage that you can capture and send to me.
+If you are on Windows and using the EDM.EXE provided here, the error message appears on a screen that instantly closes and is lost.
+In those cases there are two methods to get me the error.
+One, you can run the program from the command prompt instead of double-clicking it.
+To do this, open a command prompt (cmd on Windows computers), navigate to the folder with the program, and run it by typing edm.exe.
+Replicate your error and you should see the output there in your command prompt window.
+Send this to me.
+Two, there may be log files in a folder that looks something like this -  C:\Users\username\.kivy\logs\ where username is the name you use to log into Windows.
+Note that the . before kivy may make the folder invisible.
+You can get by that by telling Windows Explorer to show hidden files or by typing the path directly into the navigation box.
+Have a look at the txt files in the log folder and the latest one should contain information on the program crash.

+Second, when you write me, it is usually best to have the CFG and JSON file as well so I can fully replicate the problem.

+Third, recently I have found that using your phone to record a video of what you are doing to crash the program saves a lot of time for you trying to explain to me what happened.
+This step is optional though.

+I am sorry when the program crashes as I want this to be as stable and useful as possible.
+And I am very appreciative when you contact me for help.
+While you may be worried about bothering me, at the same time, you will be saving others a lot of wasted time trying to solve a problem.

 #### What total station should I use?

 Currently EDM is tested on Topcon and Leica.
 For Topcon, I tested (in January of 2023) a model GM-55/EBL.
 Topcon has kept their communication protocols very consistent over the last forty years.
 The first version of this program was written for a Topcon GTS-3B, and I didn't change the code at all to work on the brand new GM-55.
 My guess is that EDM will work on virtually any basic model of Topcon total station.
 For Leica, I have tested an older Builder R200M, an older TCR403, a newer TS13 and a newer TS07.
 Over the years, Leica introduced a new communications protocol called GeoCOM.
 For a while I think some stations supported both the old protocol and the new GeoCOM.
 Now I think they only support GeoCOM.
 EDM supports both.